AWE: A Woman's Experience

 AWE, acronym for A Woman’s Experience, is an annual journal of BYU Women’s Studies and is co-published by the College of Humanities and College of Family, Home, and Social Sciences.
 Founded in 2011, the journal provides an opportunity for interdisciplinary investigation into all aspects of a woman’s experience in the academy and elsewhere.

-AWE welcomes submissions from current undergraduate and graduate students from BYU and other universities that are engaged with historical treatments of women’s inclusion and exclusion in political, social, and cultural institutions, theoretical considerations of how gender potentially complicates, elucidates, or changes these fields, and explorations of women’s experiences in the contemporary, global world.
-Each issue contains approximately 6-8 articles and 6-8 works of original creative writing or artwork.
-Submissions may include 8-10 page scholarly articles in MLA format, creative writing, or original artwork.
-These submissions should be accompanied by the name of a faculty mentor willing to vouch for the quality and originality of the work and to mentor the student in the revision process for publication.
+AWE welcomes submissions from current and previous undergraduate and graduate students from BYU and other universities that are engaged with women’s lived experience: historical treatments of women’s inclusion and exclusion in political, social, and cultural institutions, theoretical considerations of how gender potentially complicates, elucidates, or changes these fields, and explorations of women’s experiences in the contemporary, global world.
+Each issue contains research and original creative writing or artwork.
+All submissions should be high quality and original work and will undergo a revision process for publication.

 Call for Papers

-AWE seeks student essays, stories, poems, and visual art that consider women’s lives and gender as a category.
-Articles should be between 8 and 12 pages, double-spaced, 12-point font, and formatted according to MLA’s most recent guidelines or follow the accepted style guide in the respective field/genre.
-These articles should take up women’s studies from a unique angle, be clear and interesting to read, and contribute something new to the academic conversation about women.
+Submissions should be uploaded to Box via the survey provided in the QR code on the flier.
+AWE seeks student essays, research, stories, creative writing, poems, digital art, visual art, and performative art that consider women’s lives and gender as a category.
+Submissions should take up Women’s Studies from a unique angle, be clear and interesting to read, and contribute something new to the academic conversation about women.